Robert Smock: Controlled atmosphere

 The method of controlled atmosphere arrived to the United States and Canada in the 1950s and was used mainly for storing apples.
 In the mid-1950s, trucks began to be used to collect fruits and vegetables, which made it possible to grow and collect much larger quantities of fruits.
 This led to the need to preserve the fruits and then large storage rooms with controlled atmosphere began to be used throughout the United States.
 The controlled atmosphere method at this stage was extended throughout the world.

 Smock developed recommendations for temperature, oxygen levels, and carbon dioxide levels that were used by all apple growers in the United States.
 The recommendations established back in the 1950s have been used for many years by apple growers in the United States and all over the world.
 In addition to developing these recommendations, he worked directly with fruit growers in order to determine recommendations regarding the structure of the controlled atmosphere rooms, the sealing of the building, measuring devices for the amount of oxygen and carbon dioxide in the rooms, and more.
 The growth in the commercial use of controlled atmosphere in New York and New England that formed the basis for growth in the rest of the United States can be directly attributed to the research of Robert Smock.
+His former graduate students, notably Archie Van Doren in Washington State, George Mattus in Virginia, F.W.
+Southwick in Massachusetts and D.H.
+Dewey in Michigan, helped to refine and disseminate controlled atmosphere storage.
+His Cornell colleague G. David Blanpied collaborated on controlled atmosphere research at the end of Smock's career.